We’ve all opened the washing machine door to that smell before; mould. It stinks, and it can ruin your clothes if left untreated.

 - professional help

-There are a few possible causes for your washing machine seal getting a little mouldy.
-Constant washing at a low temperature alongside excessive detergent use can lead to mould building up alongside gel-like dirt all around the seal.
+There are a few possible causes for your rubber door seal getting a little mouldy.
+Constant washing at a low temperature alongside excessive detergent use can lead to mould building up alongside gel-like dirt all around the door seal.

 This makes the washing machine smell unpleasant, and can have the same effect on your laundry.
 Similarly, if you leave your damp laundry in there for prolonged amounts of time, you are increasing the risk of mould growing because it thrives in a dark and damp environment.